 A. Of course!
-We have many customers who request that we send out scheduled live mealworms to them, either on a weekly, fortnightly or monthly basis.
-Please just give us a call or email us with your request.
+We have many customers who request scheduled live mealworm deliveries, either on a weekly, fortnightly or monthly basis.
+Please contact us with your request.

 Q. What sort of feeder should I offer live mealworms in?

-A. They need to be contained in a smooth steep-sided container (otherwise you will find they wriggle up and out and will be gone in a flash!).
-Ideally, something with a roof/overhang to protect them from the rain and sun and drainage holes if there is no roof.
+A. They need to be contained in a smooth steep-sided container (otherwise you will find they wriggle up and out and will be gone in a flash!) - ideally something with a roof or overhang to protect them from the rain and sun, and drainage holes if there is no roof.
 Windows feeders lend themselves to mealworms, and it's fab to get a really close-up view of your robin and other smalls birds visiting.
 Caged feeders are also useful since they limit access to the bigger birds which can devour a whole pot in an instant!

 Would you like to purchase some live or dried mealworms for your feathered friends?
-Here at Really Wild Bird Food, we offer a variety of mealworm treats and feeders for you to choose from!
+Here at Really Wild Bird Food, we offer a variety of mealworms and wax worms for you to choose from!
 Click the link below to shop: